sdesalas/botbrains/README.md

 A shaper function has three inputs:

-- **`neuron`**: The position of the originating neuron inside the `nodes` array.
-In a network of 10 nodes, the first node is `0`, the last node is `9`, so a value of `9` means the last neuron in the network.
 - **`size`**: The total number of nodes in the network.
 In other words, in a network of 10 neurons, this will be `10`.
 Useful for linking up the end of the network back to its beginning or for discarding links outside the network.
+- **`index`**: The position of the originating neuron inside the `nodes` array.
+In a network of 10 nodes, the first node is `0`, the last node is `9`, so a value of `9` means the last neuron in the network.
-- **`synapse`**: A neuron has several synapses originating from it.
-The `synapse` determines which synapse is currently being linked.
-In other words, if there are 4 synapses in the originating `neuron`, the shaper function will execute 4 times for it, with a `synapse` value of `0` to `3` accordingly.
+- **`synapseIndex`**: A neuron has several synapses originating from it.
+The `synapseIndex` is the array location of the synapse currently being linked.
+In other words, if there are 4 synapses in the originating neuron, the shaper function will execute 4 times for it, with a `synapseIndex` value of `0` to `3` accordingly.
+- **`connectionsPerNeuron`**: The connection count in the originating neuron.
+For example if there are 4 connections, this will be 4.

 And returns: